dreamingspires/mMass/README.md

 You might also want to use this installed to install Python onto your machine, if you haven't already done so.

-Ensure you have installed the [poetry build system](https://python-poetry.org/docs/#installation), clone the mMass3 repository.
+Ensure you have installed the [poetry build system](https://python-poetry.org/docs/#installation), clone the mMass repository.

 From within the repository, install the dependencies into the _venv_ with: